ceigh/ceigh.github.io/content/notes/writing-nuxt-module-with-yarn-workspaces.md

 Initialize git in root directory with `git init` command.

-But wait to commit, we need some more files.
+<ins>But wait to commit</ins>, we need some more files to create.

 ### Linters

 - **commitlint**

-  In my projects i prefer to use commitlint[^5] utility.
+  In my projects, I prefer to use commitlint[^5] utility.

   It checks your messages for compliance with commit style conventions.